Crisis Communications Plan

 Situation: Life threatening emergency (e.g. hazmat, active shooter, tornado) or major disruption to campus operations (e.g. snow closure)

-Modes: text, email, voice call, emergency.mit.net, MIT homepage, digital signage, social media
+Modes: text message, email, voice call, emergency.mit.net, MIT homepage, digital signage, and/or social media (modes will be determined by MIT Emergency Management based on the type and scope of the emergency)

 Purpose: Sent for awareness, required by law